Follow Natalie onTwitter

 Stage credits include Amy Johnson in the premiere of Amy's Last Dive (Cheryl Frances-Hoad) for the Yorkshire Cultural Olympiad, An Anatomie in Four Quarters for Clod Ensemble at Sadler's Wells, Cousin Shelley (cover) in both the premiere and revival of Anna Nicole (Mark-Anthony Turnage) for Royal Opera House London, and the premiere of Dr. Quimpugh's Compendium of Peculiar Afflictions (Martin Ward/Phil Porter) for Summerhall, Edinburgh Festival Fringe.
 Other role creations include Female Narrator in the premiere of Pinocchio (Will Tuckett) for ROH2 (also BBC4), the soprano roles for Six Pack, an ENO Studio/Tête à Tête collaboration, Marie/Arnie the Snow Stoat in the premiere and revival of Skitterbang Island, a puppet opera for Polka Theatre/Little Angel Theatre, and The Lover in the premiere of Liebeslied/My Suicides (Paul Clark/Rut Blees Luxemberg), an ICA/Genesis co-production.

 Natalie has collaborated many times with the British composer Cheryl Frances-Hoad.
 The chamber work The Glory Tree was written for Natalie, and she has performed it in many venues including the Purcell Room and the St. Magnus Festival.
-The Glory Tree is also the title track of Frances-Hoad’s debut disc (Champs Hill Records), which was BBC Music Magazine's Chamber Music Choice for October 2011.
-As well as creating the role of Amy Johnson in Cheryl's first full-length opera Amy's Last Dive, Natalie is also collaborating with Cheryl, Stuart Murray and Opera North in the creation of the opera A Month of Autistic Bedtimes , created the solo soprano role Runa in the cantata Sailing to the Marvellous October 2013, and also recorded the six word opera You Promised Me Everything Last Night for Frances-Hoad's second disc (Champs Hill, September 2014).
+She also created the role of Amy Johnson in Cheryl's first full-length opera Amy's Last Dive, and the solo soprano role Runa in the large-scale community cantata Sailing to the Marvellous .

 Natalie devised and composed an interactive music theatre work for babies with Polka Theatre, Lullaby, which premiered to critical acclaim in May 2013, and was revived for the Belfast Children's Festival February 2015.